 In just three years, it’s become a shoulder-season must-ride, and this year is no different.
 It’s on every trail user's bucket list, and it’s on O/B’s Spring Hit List.

 Who: Damn near everyone.
 The word is out on Copper City, and folks will likely flock there from as far away as Helena.

-What: Newish singletrack amongst the Montana sage.
-The Southwest Montana Mountain Bike Association (SWMMBA) funded and constructed the serpentine system over the last three summers, and they plan on wrapping up the project for good this year.
+What: Singletrack amongst the Montana sage.
+The Southwest Montana Mountain Bike Association (SWMMBA) funded and constructed the serpentine system between 2017 and 2019.
+The stacked loops offer something for everyone, from mellow, rolling rides to technical, downhill-only terrain.

 Where: Due west from Bozeman, a few miles past Three Forks and a few miles north of the interstate.
 Get on I-90 and cruise until you hit the Hwy.
 287 exit.
 Take it and head north until just past the Dolan horses on your left.
 At the top of the rise beyond the horses, there's a quick right-hand turn onto Copper City Rd.
 Bump along the dirt until you reach the large parking lot.

-Having said that, if the parking lot is packed, find a dirt-road ramble.
+If the parking lot is packed, find a dirt-road ramble.
 There are endless options near Copper City, and a Gazetteer map is a great resource for exploration.
 Hell, you’re more likely to find solitude, adventure, and reprieve from the crazy times out on a country road than you are at a trailhead, so this might be your best option regardless.